Digital incident reporting in the construction industry

 Reporting a reportable occurrence is a legal obligation.
 And penalties are given to those who choose to ignore this.
-Consequently, there can be custodial prison sentences for the responsible person or persons and a large fine for the business.
+Consequently, there can be custodial prison sentences for the responsible person or persons.
+Also, a large fine for the business.

 Why use digital workflows to manage incident reporting?

-Digital workflow software can be used to implement incident reporting forms.
-Simply, an online form is used to ease the reporting of incidents, providing visibility to management.
+Digital workflow software can be used to implement online forms for incident reporting.
+An online form is used to ease the reporting of incidents.
+Simply by providing visibility to management.
 Along with that, key metrics related to the number of near misses and incidents are obtained.

 It should also collect information about why incidents may have happened.
-Then suggestions on how to prevent recurrence.
+Then suggestions on preventing recurrence.

-Effective use of an incident reporting form can reduce the time it takes for people to report incidents.
-Additionally it will reduce additional paperwork.
-As well, track actions that have been identified to prevent incidents recurring.
+Effective use of an incident reporting online form reduces the time it takes for people to report incidents.
+As well as reducing additional paperwork and tracking identified actions.
+Specifically preventing recurring incidents.

-It also allows for a high standard of quality control by setting mandatory fields for data input.
+Online forms also allow for high quality control standards.
+Simply, by setting mandatory fields for data input.

 Management information and monitoring

 Management can view weekly, monthly and yearly overviews of performance via dashboards.
-Meaning, decisions can be targeted at reducing the risk of future incidents.
+Meaning, decisions target reducing the risk of future incidents.

 A track record of the steps that have been taken is provided.
-This demonstrates a company’s efforts to improve their health and safety record.
+This demonstrates company effort to improve their health and safety record.

-By reviewing health and safety performance, lessons can be learned and shared through several mediums.
-For example, additional training, purchase of new equipment or a review of approved sub-contractors.
+By reviewing health and safety performance, lessons can be learned.
+And subsequently, shared through several mediums.
+For example, additional training, purchasing new equipment or a reviewing approved sub-contractors.

 Implementing digital construction incident reporting

-Effective incident reporting systems have a focus on near miss reporting and good practices.
+Effective incident reporting systems focus on near miss reporting and good practices.
 Near misses are useful for looking at close calls where someone has been lucky.
-With that said, essentially putting steps in place will ensure that luck does not play a part in people’s future safety.
+With that said, essentially putting steps in place ensures that luck doesn’t play a part in people’s future safety.

-An example of an incident report that involves pro-active management is good practices.
-This is looking at what goes well and providing feedback to the teams to improve morale and belief in health and safety.
-Also, allowing for these good practices to be distributed to other teams.
+An example of an incident report involving pro-active management is good practices.
+This looks at what goes well and providing feedback to the teams.
+Particularly, improving morale and belief in health and safety incident management.
+And distributing good practices to other teams.